 Some of us laugh out loud and his hand stops to clutch that pen tighter.

 Keshubhai leans forward and puts an arm on Naveenbhai’s shoulder.
-“Vishaal liked to give speeches.
+“Vishaal liked to give big-big speeches.
 Who knows where he learned it from?
-Maybe the politicians on TV.
+Maybe from the TV.
 Hey, Tapaniya.
 Show Naveenbhai how Vishaal did a speech.”